Pennsylvania court declares state’s mail-in voting law unconstitutional, in win for Republicans

 “The administration will immediately appeal this decision to the state Supreme Court and today’s lower court ruling will have no immediate effect on mail-in voting pending a final decision on the appeal,” Wolf said Friday.

 The state’s Republican-controlled legislature passed the law establishing no-excuse mail-in voting for all voters in 2019 with bipartisan support.
-Previously, Pennsylvania voters could cast absentee ballots if they met a certain criteria.
+Previously, Pennsylvania voters could cast absentee ballots if they met certain criteria.

 Amid the pandemic, more than 2.6 million Pennsylvania voters cast mail-in or absentee ballots out of 6.9 million.